Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 ![Test pyramid.
 Shows unit tests at the bottom, integration tests on top, and end-to-end tests at the peak.](test-pyramid.png)

 The metaphorical model offered by the pyramid is meant to convey that a good testing approach should involve many different layers, because focusing on the extremes can lead to issues where the tests become either too slow and unwieldy, or useless at providing any confidence.
-That said, the lower levels are emphasized as that's where the return on investment for development testing is believed to be the highest.
+That said, the lower levels are emphasized as the areas where the return on investment for development testing is believed to be the highest.

 Top-level tests, despite providing the most confidence, often end up being slow, hard to maintain, or too broad to be included as part of a typically fast-paced development flow.
 That's why, in most cases, such tests are instead maintained separately by dedicated QA specialists, as it's usually not considered to be the developer's job to write them.